MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-connector.md

 PROD | Europe | 20.54.41.208/30, 51.105.159.88/30
 PROD | Asia Pacific | 52.139.188.212/30, 20.43.146.44/30

+#### 2.3.
+Access permissions not working as expected
+If you observe discrepancies in access permissions applied to search results, verify access flow chart for user criteria in [managing access to knowledge bases and articles](https://docs.servicenow.com/bundle/rome-servicenow-platform/page/product/knowledge-management/concept/user-access-knowledge.html).

 If you have any other issues or want to provide feedback, write to us [aka.ms/TalkToGraphConnectors](https://aka.ms/TalkToGraphConnectors)